JUMO-GmbH-Co-KG/embedded-compositor/README.md

 The main interface is the embedded_shell_surface and it is expected that clients bind to it to be shown in our compositor.
 For Qt applications we provide a plugin that handles this integration via the QPA.
 The embedded_shell_surface provides a request to additionally create objects bound to the surface_view interface.
 These objects are not surfaces but just handles to facilitate switching to a virtual view of a embedded_shell_surface.

+## Screen orientation

+Screen orientation can be speciefied at startup time through the `SCREEN_ORIENTATION` environment variable. later, screen orientation can be controlled using the DBus interface `com.embeddedcompositor.screen` exposed under `com.basyskom.embeddedcompositor/screen`

 ## Architecture

 ### Client side